ReticentFacade/WallP/docs/ProjectDir_Structure.md

 5.  `tests/`: Unit tests for the application are in this directory.

-6.  `requirements.txt`: List the dependencies for your project.
-For now, it might be empty.
+6.  `requirements.txt`: List the dependencies for WallP.

-7.  `setup.py`: Configuration for packaging your application.
+7.  `setup.py`: Configuration for packaging WallP.